pragmatic-nerdz/otp-heroku/README.md

     - We will whitelist your email address within 24 hours.
     - You'll receive a confirmation email to accept receiving email from the Mailgun.

-- SMS delivery is not supported yet :-(
+- SMS delivery doesn't work.
+The MTN account used is not production ready.